Dictionary: VEN-E-SECTION – VENT

 VE'NI-AL-NESS, n.

-ven'izn, or verezn.
-[Fr. venison, from L. tennlio' a hunting, from tenor, to hunt.]
 The flesh of beasts of game, or of such wild animals as e taken in the chase.
-It is however in the United States applied exclusively to the flesh of the deer or cervine ge nus of animals.
+It is however in the United States applied exclusively to the flesh of the deer or cervine genus of animals.

 I came, I looked, I conquered.
 These were the words which Cesar used when he informed the Roman senate of his victories in Gaul.

 VEN'OM, n.
 [Fr. venin; It. veneno; L. venenum; W. gwenwyn.
-It appears by the Welsh word and its affinities that the primary sense is raging, furious, and hence it is t be referred to the root of L. tenor, to hunt, to drive chase; venio, to come.
+It appears by the Welsh word and its affinities that the primary sense is raging, furious, and hence it is to be referred to the root of L. venor, to hunt, to drive or chase; venio, to come.
 See Venus, &c.]

 1. Poison; matter fatal or injurious to life.
 Venom is generally used to express noxious matter that is applied externally, or that is discharged from animals, as that of bite and stings of serpents, scorpions, &c.; and poison, to express substances taken into the stomach.